All motifs

 Flowers

-Flowers as a recurring image of what a relationship cultivates - beautiful, living things that depend on mutual care and are vulnerable to neglect.
-In Taylor's writing flowers appear across the catalogue, from the roses of Our Song, Back to December and Maroon, albeit mistaken for carnations in the last, to the flowers grown together that die of thirst in Clean, the hot house flower set against an outdoorsman in How Did It End?, and the red rose and wisteria of the lakes, marking both what relationships produce and what their endings leave to die or to outlast them.
+Flowers as a recurring image of what a relationship grows: beautiful, living things that depend on mutual care and suffer from neglect.
+They turn up across the catalogue, from the roses of Our Song, Back to December and Maroon (mistaken for carnations in the last) to the flowers grown together that die of thirst in Clean, the hothouse flower set against an outdoorsman in How Did It End?, and the red rose and wisteria of the lakes.
+They mark both what a relationship produces and what its ending leaves behind to die or to outlast it.

-Flowers carry the doubled charge of cultivation and fragility - what was grown together stands as evidence of the relationship's living work, and what dies first shows what the relationship was already withholding.
-The image's force often lies in whether the flowers are fresh, dying, or already dead by the time the song arrives, and in who is named as having grown them.
+Flowers hold cultivation and fragility together: what was grown between two people stands as proof of the work the relationship did, and what dies first shows what was already being withheld.
+The force of the image usually lies in whether the flowers are fresh, dying, or already dead by the time the song arrives, and in who is named as having grown them.

 The Fate of Ophelia